-The White House announced that COVID vaccines will be required for international travelers coming into the United States, with an effective date of November 8, 2021.
+Effective November 8, 2021, The White House announced that COVID vaccines were required for international travelers coming into the United States.
 For purposes of entry into the United States, vaccines accepted will include FDA approved or authorized and WHO Emergency Use Listing vaccines.